 In the Google Play Console, go to your store listing.
 In the Graphic Assets section, below your screenshots, you’ll find where to add your feature graphic.

-Here are the requirements for the Google Play feature graphic:
+Here are the requirements and sizes for the Google Play feature graphic:

 24-bit .png (no alpha) or .jpeg